 REEF's mission, to educate and enlist divers in the conservation of marine habitats, is accomplished primarily through the Volunteer Fish Survey Project.
 The Project was developed in 1990 with support from The Nature Conservancy (TNC) and guidance by the Southeast Fisheries Science Center of the National Marine Fisheries Service (NMFS).
-The project allows volunteer SCUBA divers and snorkelers to collect and report information on marine fish populations as well as selected invertebrate and algae species in temperate reef areas (West Coast of the US and Canada and South Atlantic States).
+The project allows volunteer SCUBA divers and snorkelers to collect and report information on marine fish populations as well as selected invertebrate and algae species in temperate reef areas (West Coast of the US and Canada, the South Atlantic States, and the Northeast US & Eastern Canada).
 The data are collected using a fun and easy standardized method, and are housed in a publicly-accessible database on REEF's Website.
 These data are used by a variety of resource agencies and researchers.
 To find out more about the REEF Invertebrate & Algae Monitoring Program, click here.

 To collect data for the Project, REEF volunteers use the Roving Diver Technique (RDT), a visual survey method specifically designed for volunteer data.
 The only materials needed are an underwater slate and pencil, a good reference book, and access to the internet to submit the data online.
 Data may also be submitted via paper scantron form where there is no internet access.
 REEF has developed several survey materials that make things easy, including pre-formated underwater paper and waterproof ID guides.
 These supplies, as well as slates, pencils, and training courses are avilable through REEF's Online Store.

 During RDT surveys, divers swim freely throughout a dive site and record every observed fish species that can be positively identified.
 Species and approximate abundance scores are recorded on an underwater slate.
 The search for fishes begins as soon as the diver enters the water.
 The goal is to find as many species as possible so divers are encouraged to look under ledges and up in the water column.
 In some regions, sea turtle species seen during your dive should also be marked.
 More about the Sea Turtle Program.